Dodderidgian Library: History

 In 1664 she gave or bequeathed the library to the Corporation of Barnstaple.
 The bequest was of 112 volumes, many of which were originally from the library of her husband's wealthy and prominent uncle Sir John Doddridge (1555–1628), of Barnstaple and Bremridge, MP and a Justice of the King's Bench, as evidenced by his signature in several of them.
 The collection became known as the Bibliotheca Doddridgiana ("Dodderidgian Library").
 A special building was erected to house the books at the north-east corner of the external walls of the chancel of St Peter's Church, Barnstaple.

 Contents

 The books were chiefly in Latin on the subject of theology, and include most notably a 1610 edition of John Foxe's Book of Martyrs, containing a very well preserved illustration of scenes of Protestant martyrdom.
 The collection was later expanded.

 Building

 The original home of the library was in a small purpose-built two storey crenellated building formed by adding two walls to a concave corner on the north-east end of St Peter's Church, Barnstaple, to form a rectangular building.
 A stone tablet is set high into the wall inscribed: Bibliotheca Doddridgiana 1667.
 Its entrance is from the narrow lane known as "Church Walk" which leads southward from "Butchers' Row" past the east end of the parish church and continues as "Church Lane" past the "Church Lane Almshouses".
 It is a grade II* listed building.

+The Barnstaple Millenary Brochure "The Borough of a Thousand Years", mentions that the Dodderidge library was erected in 1665 and that there was a stone in the Parapet which bears the inscription: